Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 What is the origin of Italian dialects?

 But wait, there’s more!
-There’s a new theory in town, folks.
+There’s a new theory in town.
 It says that the father of all dialects isn’t the Latin of Romanization.
-Nope, it’s the Latin used before the Roman Empire was even born.
-It’s like going back to the roots of the language and finding a whole new family tree.
+It’s the Latin used before the Roman Empire was even born.
+This theory explains how the present-day dialect areas match up with the frontiers of ancient cultures in prehistoric Italy.
+It’s a linguistic archaeological dig.

 But do all Italian dialects have Latin as their ancestor?